Icinga/icingaweb2-module-training/doc/20-The-Icinga-PHP-Library.md

 Now the final part.

-HTML elements can construct themselves in a method called `assemble`.
+These HTML objects can construct themselves in a method called `assemble`.

 We use this to define a default layout for our table.
 It should have a heading where the columns are labelled and a body of course.